Skip to Main Content

 Can thermal be used for wildlife?

-Yes, thermal imaging is uniquely valuable for New Zealand wildlife—locating nocturnal kiwi in dense native forest where they would otherwise be virtually impossible to film, detecting tuatara on protected sanctuary islands, tracking Hector's dolphins in coastal waters, and finding royal albatross chicks at Taiaroa Head.
+Here is the breakdown.
+Yes, thermal imaging is uniquely valuable for New Zealand wildlife—locating nocturnal kiwi in dense native forest where they would otherwise be virtually impossible to film, detecting tuatara on covered sanctuary islands, tracking Hector's dolphins in coastal waters, and finding royal albatross chicks at Taiaroa Head.

 Is thermal footage useful for documentaries?

-Thermal is uniquely powerful for New Zealand documentaries—visualizing the geothermal fields and mud pools of Rotorua and Wai-O-Tapu, capturing volcanic activity at Tongariro and White Island, revealing thermal management in dairy processing plants, or documenting the energy efficiency of Stone Street and Weta production facilities.
+Here is what that looks like on the ground.
+Thermal is uniquely powerful for New Zealand documentaries—visualizing the geothermal fields and mud pools of Rotorua and Wai-O-Tapu, capturing volcanic activity at Tongariro and White Island, revealing thermal management in dairy processing plants, or logging the energy efficiency of Stone Street and Weta production facilities.

 Can thermal footage be composited?